JohnNewman1/GildedRose-Kata/README.md

 The tests can be run from the command line using ```npm run test```

 One concern I have about my tests are that they rely heavily on the starting values entered during set up.
-There is a risk that someone could change a number by accident and this would mean certain edge cases might no be covered any more.
+There is a risk that someone could change a number by accident and this would mean certain edge cases might not be covered any more.
 I would like to develop parameterised tests that are immune from this if given more time.

 ## Further Information